-Males leave their birthplaces before mating and often travel more than 100 miles before settling, but once they have settled they usually use the same general five to ten mile diameter area for mating each year.
+Males leave their birthplaces before mating and thereby reduce inbreeding.
+Young males in Minnesota often travel more than 100 miles before settling, but once they have settled they usually use the same general five-10 mile diameter area for mating each year.